jpalardy/vim-slime/README.md

     Specifies where kitty should listen to control messages.
     See e.g. the value of $KITTY_LISTEN_ON in the target window.

+    Can be left blank if:
+    - KITTY_LISTEN_ON is exported in the shell running vim
+    - running vim (but not nvim) inside kitty

 To work properly, `kitty` must also be started with the following options:

 ```sh